GKAYED/GKAYED/README.md

-- 👋 Hi, I’m @GKAYED
-- 👀 I’m interested in supporting customers to be the best they can be and supporting my teams to be the best engineering teams on the planet.
-- 🌱 I have interest in product development and management, creating and executing product strategies, Agile coaching, economic development in the AI era, political economy, and psychology’s impact on technology.
-- 💞️ I’m looking to collaborate on projects that empower people to manage and own their financial futures and be financially independent.
+💼 Technologist | Executive Program & Engineering Leader
+Experienced in leading large-scale software engineering and AI transformation programs across government, defence, and enterprise sectors.
+Passionate about bridging strategy, product, and execution from secure cloud and edge architectures to AI-driven applications that deliver measurable business outcomes.
+Continuously upskilling in modern engineering practices, software fundamentals, and responsible AI to stay hands-on and forward-looking in a rapidly evolving landscape.-

-- 📫 You can reach me on my linked in profile by searching for Ghaith Kayed.
+📫 You can reach me on my linked in profile by searching for Ghaith Kayed.

 <!---
 GKAYED/GKAYED is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.